act-rules/act-rules.github.io/_rules/document-has-instrument-to-main-ye5d6e.md

 The [main block of content][] of each test case is defined by its `main` element.

 Due to the differences between the 3 techniques considered here, it is almost impossible to pass all of them at the same time.
-The first few Passed Examples illustrate these differences and passes different techniques.
+The first few Passed Examples illustrate these differences and pass different techniques.
 The rest of the Passed Examples illustrate variations inside the rule and are based on cases that pass [Technique G1: Adding a link at the top of each page that goes directly to the main content area][tech g1] given that it is simpler than the other two.

 The examples sometimes group the skip links inside a `nav` landmark (notably when there are several).
 According to [WAI-ARIA authoring practices][navigation landmark], if another `nav` landmark was present on the page (e.g. for site navigation), then each should have a different accessible name.